Table of Contents

 - Juvenile myoclonic epilepsy: generalized polyspike waves

-- West syndrome: hypsarrhythmia (= irregular, high-amplitude activity, interictal, ictal flattening)
+- West syndrome: hypsarrhythmia (= irregular, high-amplitude activity, interictal, and ictal flattening)

 - Lennox-Gastaut syndrome: slow spike-wave complexes, slower than 2.5 Hz

-Especially for the evaluation of the first seizure, with according considerations of differential diagnoses, imaging should be sought.
-In an emergency situation, the CT is quickly available.
+For the evaluation of the 1st seizure, imaging should be sought for considerations of differential diagnoses.
+In an emergency, the computed tomography (CT) is quickly available.
 For better imaging of epileptogenic lesions, an MRI-examination can help.

 Therapy of Epilepsy Forms

-While some patients experience very little impairing epileptic externalization and face continuous medicament intake rather with refusal, others can be very scared after a grand mal seizure and urgently need therapy.
+While some patients experience very little impaired epileptic externalization and face continuous medication intake rather reluctantly, others can be very scared after a grand mal seizure and urgently need therapy.
 The indication for therapy is available…

 - …when diagnosing epilepsy.

-- …in cases of a higher risk for seizure after a first seizure.
+- …in cases of a higher risk for seizure after a 1st seizure.

-- …after the first seizure with quick necessary seizure protection.
+- …after the 1st seizure with quick necessary seizure protection.

 - …in cases of problematic seizures (e.g., status epilepticus).